Midori (actress): Career

-In the 1990s, Watley began directing pornographic films and started backup singing, including for Kid Rock in 1999.
+In the 1990s, Watley began directing pornographic films.
 She initially tried to avoid appearing in stereotypical Black themed films, and early in her career was mostly featured in interracial scenes in white-produced films.
 Watley eventually started working with Black male performers because she "didn't want to have Black guys thinking I didn't do them too".
 She became a spokesperson for the Free Speech Coalition.
 She was co-featured, as Michele, in the 1997 stripper documentary The Unveiling, alongside Dixie Evans and Eldad Sahar.
 Variety described Watley as "a petite African-American single mom who does an athletic pole-climbing act".
 The Los Angeles Times described Watley as being "loaded with personality, and you hope that she fulfills her dream of moving into mainstream entertainment as a singer or actress".

 In 1997, she recorded a duet with Oran "Juice" Jones at Tommy Boy Records and performed on tour with Puff Daddy and Lil' Kim.
 The next year, Spike Lee offered Watley a role in He Got Game - as a prostitute - a role she declined because she did not want to play a sex worker.
 Watley was featured in the British documentary Glamour Girlz on Channel 4, which documents Black women in the adult film industry.
 Watley was featured in the show alongside Charmaine Sinclair, who had relocated to Los Angeles from London to further her career, and porn legend Ron Jeremy.
 In the series, Watley helps Sinclair expand her career into the adult film industry.
 Watley also discusses her desire to move into music, and is seen meeting by phone with Luther Campbell of 2 Live Crew to discuss prospects.